 - They are unique, one-of-a-kind, and handcrafted with care, positivity, good intentions, and love.

-- They consist of deer antlers woven with dreamcatchers and adorned with macrame.
+- They consist of deer antlers (or driftwood) woven with dreamcatchers and adorned with macrame.
 The macrame acts as a propping system for vintage glass bottles, and the bottles act as plant propagation vessels.

 - The bottles are designed to hold water, and the construction of each piece factors in the weight of the materials involved, the water, and the plants.
 They are securely supported by their macrame pockets.